kununu/collections/docs/filterable-collection-trait.md

 }
 ```

-In order to the use the `FilterableCollectionTrait`, the items on your collection must implement the `FilteItem` interface.
+In order to the use the `FilterableCollectionTrait`, the items on your collection must implement the `FilterItem` interface.

 Each item needs to implement the `groupByKey` method that will be used to group items.
 This method return the key of the group and will receive additional extra data that might be necessary in order to group the items.